Graeme Garden

-David Graeme Garden OBE (born 18 February 1943) is a Scottish comedian, actor, author, artist and television presenter, best known as a member of the Goodies and a regular panellist on I'm Sorry I Haven't a Clue.
+David Graeme Garden (born 18 February 1943) is a Scottish comedian, actor, author, artist and television presenter.
+He is best known as a member of The Goodies and a regular panellist on I'm Sorry I Haven't a Clue.

 Early life and education

-Garden was born in Aberdeen, Aberdeenshire, Scotland, and raised in Preston, Lancashire, England, only son (with a daughter) of Robert Symon Garden (1910-1982), an eminent orthopaedic surgeon who created the Garden classification of hip fractures, and his wife Janet Ann (née McHardy).
+Garden was born on 18 February 1943 in Aberdeen, Scotland, and raised in Preston, Lancashire, England, only son (with a daughter) of Robert Symon Garden (1910–1982), an eminent orthopaedic surgeon who created the Garden classification of hip fractures, and his wife Janet Ann (née McHardy).
 R. S. Garden's parents, John and Elizabeth, farmed at Macduff, Banff and Buchan, Aberdeenshire.
 Garden was educated at Repton School, and studied medicine at Emmanuel College, Cambridge, where he joined the Cambridge University Footlights Dramatic Club and served as its president in 1964, while also performing in the 1964 Footlights revue, Stuff What Dreams Are Made Of at the Edinburgh Festival Fringe.

-Garden qualified in medicine at King's College London, but has never practised.
+Garden qualified in medicine but has never practised.
 Asked how he justified making jokes rather than saving lives, he answered: